nghttp2/nghttp2/doc/nghttpx.1.rst

     are skipped.
 The default  enabled cipher list might not contain any PSK cipher suite.
 In that case, desired PSK cipher suites  must be  enabled using  :option:`--ciphers` option.
-    The  desired PSK  cipher suite  may be  black listed  by HTTP/2.
-To  use  those   cipher  suites  with  HTTP/2, consider  to  use  :option:`--no-http2-cipher-black-list`  option.
+    The  desired PSK  cipher suite  may be  block listed  by HTTP/2.
+To  use  those   cipher  suites  with  HTTP/2, consider  to  use  :option:`--no-http2-cipher-block-list`  option.
     But be aware its implications.

 .. option:: --client-psk-secrets=<PATH>